-The SDC and SECO provide regular news and highlights from the Swiss enlargement contribution projects.
-Besides the latest results and findings they also provide information on important events and short films.
+The SDC and SECO provide regular news and highlights from their projects in Latvia.
+Besides the latest results and findings you can also find information on important events and short films.

 Modernisation of courts in Latvia gains international recognition

 Latvia, Riga, 16/02/2016 - The Court Administration of Latvia held a video conference with the European Commission for the Efficiency of Justice (CEPEJ) to discuss opportunities for the future development of the Latvian judicial system.
 The equipment used in this video conference was procured under the Swiss-Latvian ‘Modernisation of Courts’ project through which 308 court rooms were fitted out with sound recording devices and 94 video installations were set up in courts and prisons throughout Latvia.
 For the results of this project, the Court Administration has been nominated for the ‘2015 Crystal Scales of Justice Prize’, which promotes innovative and efficient practices for court organisation and the conduct of judicial proceedings.